eclipse-iceoryx/iceoryx/doc/website/advanced/custom-iceoryx-platform.md

 The `iceoryx_hoofs/platform` represents the lowest layer in iceoryx.
 Its task is to establish a uniform behavior of low level system calls across all supported platforms.
-When one would like to add support for another platform one can use the cmake switch `-DPLATFORM_PATH` to provide an absolute path to a custom platform implementation.
+When one would like to add support for another platform one can use the cmake switch `-DPLATFORM_PATH` to provide a path to a custom platform implementation.
-This may become necessary when would like to support an unsupported compiler for a specific platform, would like the allowed system calls on a platform are add a new operating system.
+This may become necessary to support an unsupported compiler for a specific platform, would like the allowed system calls on a platform are add a new operating system.

 ## Build with custom iceoryx platform